tmenier/Flurl/README.md

 ###Encoding

 Flurl takes care of encoding characters in URLs but takes a different approach with path segments than it does with query string values.
 The assumption is that query string values are highly variable (such as from user input), whereas path segments tend to be more "fixed" and may already be encoded, in which case you don't want to double-encode.
-Here are the rule Flurl follows:
+Here are the rules Flurl follows:

 - Query string values are fully URL-encoded.
-- For path segments, *reserved* characters such as `/`, `%`, and `+` are *not* encoded.
+- For path segments, *reserved* characters such as `/` and `%` are *not* encoded.
 - For path segments, *illegal* characters such as spaces are encoded.
 - For path segments, the `?` character is encoded, since query strings get special treatment.